wavefrontHQ/docs/pages/doc/csp_migration.md

 * If a user is assigned with individual permissions in Operations for Applications, we assign that user with the corresponding [Operations for Applications service roles](csp_users_roles.html#operations-for-applications-service-roles-built-in) in VMware Cloud services.
 For example, if a user has the **Alerts** permission in Operations for Applications, we assign that user with the **Alerts** Operations for Applications service role in VMware Cloud services.
 There are the following exceptions:

-    - The **Accounts** permission is replaced with the [VMware Cloud **Organization Administrator** role](csp_getting_started.html#whats-a-vmware-cloud-organization-role) plus the **Admin** Operations for Applications service role.
+    - The **Accounts** permission is replaced by the [VMware Cloud **Organization Administrator** role](csp_getting_started.html#whats-a-vmware-cloud-organization-role) plus the **Admin** Operations for Applications service role.
-    - The **API Tokens** permission is not replaced with any role, because this privilege is not needed in VMware Cloud services.
+    - The **API Tokens** permission is not replaced by any role, because this privilege is not needed in VMware Cloud services.
 Each VMware Cloud services user can manage their own VMware Cloud services API tokens.
-    - The **SAML IdP Admin** permission is not replaced with any role, because this privilege is not needed in VMware Cloud services.
+    - The **SAML IdP Admin** permission is not replaced by any role, because this privilege is not needed in VMware Cloud services.
 The VMware Cloud **Organization Owner** initiates enterprise federation for your corporate domain and assigns an **Enterprise Administrator**.
 * If a user is assigned with roles in Operations for Applications, we assign that user with the corresponding custom roles in VMware Cloud services.
 See [How Are the Roles Migrated to VMware Cloud Services?](csp_migration.html#how-are-the-roles-migrated-to-vmware-cloud-services).
 * If a user belongs to a group in Operations for Applications, we add that user to the corresponding group in VMware Cloud services.
 See [How Are the Groups Migrated to VMware Cloud Services?](csp_migration.html#how-are-the-groups-migrated-to-vmware-cloud-services).
 * If a user is a **Super Admin** in Operations for Applications, we assign that user with the **Super Admin** Operations for Applications service role in VMware Cloud services.